..

 11. "Endless Thoughts" (4:24)

-Originally released on cassette and vinyl in 1985 on RCA Records, this album was nearly impossible to find through the 1990's up until 2007 when Retrospect Records in Las Vegas, NV finally put out a legitimate CD reissue.
-Musically, "New Birth" may be the heaviest Mass album.
-Just 100% heavy metal with a bad-ass, Boston attitude.
+"New Birth" was the first legitimate full-length studio album from Boston metal band Mass and was originally released on cassette and vinyl in 1985 on RCA Records.
+Mass are an American heavy metal band and "New Birth" is 100% heavy metal with a bad-ass, Boston attitude.
 There is a slight pop influence that runs throughout, but it's more in line with bands like Kiss, Starz or Sweet, than the bubblegum pop of the mid-to-late 1980's.
-Vocalist Louie St. August has a high, soaring vocal style that is perfect for this style of melodic heavy metal.
-There are a couple of ballad-type songs.
+Vocalist Louis D'Augusta has a high, soaring vocal style that is perfect for this style of melodic metal.
+There is one ballad included on the album.
 "Do You Love Me" is a ballad that is pretty typical for an 80's metal band.
-Also, "Endless Thoughts", a track that was originally recorded for "New Birth" but never used on the album is also a ballad.
-Personally I like a ballad every now and then, so this doesn't bother me.
-Some metal purists seem to think it's a crime against the Almighty Name of Heavy Metal to record a ballad.
+Frankly, I don't mind a ballad every now and then, so this doesn't bother me.
+Some metal purists seem to think it's a crime against the almighty name of Heavy Metal to record a ballad.
 "Do You Love Me" was the single for his album and did relatively well for the band, even getting them some play on MTV.
 However, it's the heavier material that I am most interested in.
 The title track, "Too Far Gone" and "Crying Alone" feature some smokin' guitar work, pounding drums and plenty of aggression.
 The album was produced by Tony Platt who had worked with bands such as Uriah Heep, AC/DC, Motorhead and Iron Maiden, so "New Birth" is actually produced better than a lot of other lesser known metal bands from the mid-80's.

-It should also be noted that Mass are not a Christian band, which they seem to get mislabeled all the time.
-The title "New Birth" comes from the fact that Mass were starting over, after originally recording an album under the name Axes with Tom Almon, that was scrapped and never released.
-Apparently it was a horrid experience for the band and thus the new album was a "New Birth".
-As for the lyrical direction, see the interview below by Louie which clearly shows the band is not a Christian band, while at the same time, not being anti-Christian either.
+It should also be noted that Mass are not necessarily a Christian band, which they seem to get mislabeled all the time.
+The title "New Birth" comes from the fact that Mass were starting over, after originally recording an album under the name Axes with Tom Allom, that was scrapped and never released.
+Apparently it was a horrific experience for the band and thus the new album was a "New Birth".
+The lyrical direction of the album seems to mostly be about male/female relationships ("Do You Love Me", "Crying Alone", "Watch Her Walk", etc.) The title track is just about new experiences in life.
+According to vocalist Louis D' Augusta, "Lots of new things in my life, new record, new wife, new baby, therefore......New Birth."

 2. "Can't Get Enough" (3:02)